Vaçe Zela

 Vaçe Zela (/sq/; 7 April 19396 February 2014) was an Albanian singer and songwriter.
-She was a leading figure in the music industry and is considered one of the most influential musicians of the 20th century in Albania, Kosovo and North Macedonia.
+She was a leading figure in Albania's music industry and is considered one of the most influential musicians of the 20th century.

 Born in Lushnjë and raised in Tirana within Communist Albania, she developed a great interest in music at an early age before embarking on a professional career as a musician in 1962.
-An eleven-time winner, she built her reputation as a highly successful musician by winning the first edition of Festivali i Këngës as well as her future victories in the festival.
+An eleven-time winner of Festivali i Këngës, she began building her reputation as a highly successful musician by winning the first edition, and went on to win another ten editions of Festivali i Kenges.

 Zela is a recipient of significant awards and decorations.
 She was awarded the Merited Artist Order, People's Artist Order and Honor of Nation Order.

 Early life and education

 Vaçe Zela was born on 7 April 1939 in the city of Lushnjë, then part of the Kingdom of Albania, into an Albanian family, as she herself said, in which music was "sitting cross-legged in everyone's soul".

 The first to discover Zela's talents were her school teachers.
 She was not only talented in music, but also in painting and theater.
 Zela was only ten years old when she began to sing folk songs from the Myzeqe region.
 She would often casually sing in her city of Lushnje's parks, attracting the passersby.
 Soon she would participate in small concerts organized in the city, although her parents did not like much the idea that their daughter took such a path.
 Nevertheless, she went to Tirana to compete in order to study at the prestigious School of Arts, but was not accepted, and attended Qemal Stafa High School, where she began to learn the guitar.